camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 Click on the action icons next to a BPMN element to play through the process.
 Depending on the BPMN element, there may be a different action:

 - **User tasks** display the defined form on click, if possible.
 Form results are saved for the rest of the session and auto-filled.
 You can click `Reset` to reset the form to its defaults.
 - **Service tasks** are simulated on click.
-You can mock an endpoint by manually entering variables when completing a service task
+You can mock a cluster URL by manually entering variables when completing a service task.
 - **Send tasks** are simulated on click.
 - **Receive tasks** and **message events** are correlated as defined.
 You can create a message under the **Message Subscriptions** tab.
 - **Manual tasks** and **undefined tasks** are automatically completed.